The Producer's Legal Guide to Covid-19:

 with David Albert Pierce of Pierce Law Group, LLP

 Entertainment attorney David Albert Pierce answers the pressing legal questions submitted by filmmakers on what you legally can and should do to protect yourself, your production, your for-profit or non-profit company, or your employees in light of these unprecedented circumstances.

 Are you an independent film producer who's had to postpone or cancel a shoot?
 Do you run a production company figuring out payroll when there is no longer any income?
 Are you an event producer who's had to cancel events and wondering what expenses you can recover or what is protected by insurance?
 Do you wonder what filmmaking and productions will need to look like post-quarantine?

-If you missed the two livestream Virtual Legal Clinics so far. you can still watch both of them below.
+If you've missed our livestream Legal Clinics so far. you can still watch them below.
 Check back soon for updated information on our next session!